vickymayowa/LearnlyApp-Edtech-Web-App/README.md

-Here is the updated information with the login details:

 # E-commerce Application
 This project is a full-stack e-commerce application built with Vue.js for the frontend and Node.js (Express) for the backend.
 It features a product listing page, user authentication, and product management functionalities.